esdcskp-edscpcs/skp/_pages/securitychampions.md

 *  To become a security influencer and promote the department’s security agenda;
 *  To remind developers that application security is their responsibility.

-## My Roles and Responsibilities as a Security Champion
+## Roles and Responsibilities as a Security Champion
 ### Roles and Responsibilities

 - Implementing and managing security tools;